thindil/bob/README.md

                          only on Windows systems, `internal`: command is not visible on commands list, but can be normally run (can be useful for recursive calls), `evaluatevariables`:
-                         command variables are treated as commands to run and they result will be assigned to that variable.
+                         command variables are treated as commands to run, and they result will be assigned to that variable.

-Commands to execute can have also variables used in they definitions.
-Variables starts with sign `$`. `$` and number after it means argument from command line entered during executing Bob command.
+Commands to execute can have also variables used in the definitions.
+Variables start with sign `$`. `$` and number after it means argument from command line entered during executing Bob command.
 For example, `$2` means second argument after Bob command name.
-Thus if you enter: `bob dosomething one two`, `$2` will be replaced by word `two`. `$` and any alphanumeric character(s) means environment variable with that name, available during executing this Bob command.
+Thus, if you enter: `bob dosomething one two`, `$2` will be replaced by word `two`. `$` and any alphanumeric character(s) means environment variable with that name, available during executing this Bob command.
 In this example, it is variable `$DIRECTORY`.
 For more advanced, real